New Day Will Rise: Eurovision-related and international media

-Amongst international media, reception was also mixed.
+Amongst international media, the reception was also mixed.
 In a Wiwibloggs review containing several reviews from several critics, the song was rated 5.13 out of 10 points, earning 31st out of the 37 songs competing in that year's Eurovision in the site's annual ranking that year.
 Jon O'Brien, a writer for Vulture, ranked the song 31st overall, writing that the song was similar to Eden Golan's "Hurricane" and that while he expected the song to receive a high televote score, "there are better entries for the ballad-favoring juries to award their douze points to".
 Rob Picheta, writer for American outlet CNN, ranked it 20th out of the 26 finalists in Eurovision 2025, stating that it was "weaker" compared to "Hurricane".
 The Times' Ed Potton ranked it 17th out of the 26 finalists, rating the song two out of five stars and describing it as a "bland message of hope... this is nothing we’ve not heard before".
 In contrast, ESC Beat's Doron Lahav ranked the song fourth overall, writing that the song "is written beautifully", praising Raphael as a "versatile vocalist" and the lyrics for being "simple, yet effective".

 The Daily Telegraph's Neil McCormick described the song as a "straight up mushily sentimental orchestral ballad" that was "simple and emotional".
 Another reporter from The Daily Telegraph, Ed Power, put the song on his top 10 finalists to watch list, writing that it was "an old-fashioned, hair-dry barnstormer".
 The BBC's Mark Savage stated that the song was a strong ballad that "sets the bar again".
 Yle's Eva Frantz gave the song a 7 out of 10 rating.
 While she criticised Israel for "us[ing] the allegedly non-political Eurovision as a political platform", she admitted that "the acting may be ugly but the singing is beautiful".
 Aftenposten's Robert Hoftun Gjestad rated the song 6 out of 6, stating that the song was the "most poignant ballad of the year" musically, praising the usage of Hebrew in the song's chorus.
 Anne-Marie David, a past Eurovision representative for and in and respectively, praised the orchestral composition and story of the song, stating that it was "very beautiful and full of hope".
 Multiple prominent Jewish people, including Scooter Braun and Gal Gadot, gave positive public remarks to both Raphael and the song.